Saifurrahmanemon/Quizee/README.md

 # QUIZEE 🚀🚀

-Quizee is a free and open-source full stack quiz application that lets user play free and paid quizzes and authorized admins can create,update, manage and calculate revenue 💰💸
+Quizee is a free and open-source full stack quiz application that lets user play free and paid quizzes and authorized admins can create,update, manage and calculate revenue inside an amazing dashboard 💰💸

 ## Introduction